dgE-krisengeld/dgESmartContracts/README.md

 ## Smart Contract Part of dgE-Project
 This is the blockchain-based backbone of the dgE project.
-The Smart Contracs are currently deployed on goerli testnet.
+The Smart Contracts are currently deployed on goerli testnet.

 ### Prerequisites
 This project is built with npm and truffle.